1944 United States presidential election in Minnesota

 The 1944 United States presidential election in Minnesota took place on November 7, 1944, as part of the 1944 United States presidential election.
 Voters chose 11 electors, or representatives to the Electoral College, who voted for president and vice president.

 Minnesota was won by the Democratic candidate, incumbent President Franklin D. Roosevelt won the state over New York Governor Thomas E. Dewey by a margin of 62,448 votes or 5.55%.
-Minnesota was one of six states that became more Democratic compared to 1940, alongside Michigan, Illinois, New York, North Dakota, and Rhode Island.
+Minnesota was one of six states that shifted left from 1940, alongside Illinois, Michigan, New York, North Dakota, and Rhode Island.